 We are also available to speak with you about Property Development Bonds or any particular projects.
-You can schedule a call at a convenient time by clicking here.

 Do you have other projects available for investment besides Property Development Bonds?

 Yes.
 Most projects are Property Development Bonds, but we also have some Corporate Development Bonds not related to property development.
 These are usually for companies requiring short-term working capital to build operational capacity.
 These bonds offer similar interest rates, short maturity lengths, and full due diligence.
-You can also hold these in the life assurance policy.

 Which projects are currently available for investment?

 We usually raise money for 1-2 projects every month.
-We send out advance notice to our mailing list as soon as the details are finalised.
+We send out advance notice to our mailing list as soon as the details are finalized.
 Every project has a closing date for subscription (investment), but may close sooner if the full investment amount is reached earlier.
 Once a project is fully subscribed, it is no longer available for investment.

 What is the best way to invest in Property Development Bonds?

 Property Development Bonds can be directly invested, usually for a minimum of $100,000 or €100,000.
 However, rules about being a “qualified investor” vary from country to country.
 The interest payments may also be taxable depending on residency.